adnanbouthir/adnanbouthir/README.md

 ### Hi there, I'm Adnan 👋

-## I'm a Student, Developer, and CSS lover ❤!!
+## I'm a Student, Developer, and php lover ❤!!

 - 🔭 currently working on a freelance project
 - 🌱 I’m also currently learning Vue.js